ronp001/hygen-create/README.md

 [included] - package.json [3 lines parameterized]
 [included] - dist/hello.js [2 lines parameterized]

-Target template dir not set (export HYGEN_CREATE_TMPLS= to set it)
+No target dir: HYGEN_CREATE_TMPLS not set, HYGEN_TMPLS not set, local dir (./_templates) does not exist

-Parent dir generation: OFF (the generator will add content to the current directory)
+Parent dir generation: OFF (the resulting generator will add content to the current directory)
 ```

 If we'd like to see how our files will be templatized, we can use `hygen-create status -v <file>` to check that out.